annaschechter/github-profile/README.md

-This app allows to search for GitHub users with user's username.
-Once the user is found, their avatar, name, username, number of followers and number of public repositories are displayed on the screen.
-Multiple user details can be displayed on the screen and they can also be deleted one at a time.

 Github Profile
 =================
 Github profile is the week six project at Makers Academy.
 In this week we learnt how to use jQuery, APIs and Handlebars.